PlutoZhang/Zowe-docs/topics/cli-installcli.md

     ```
     unzip brightside-bundle.zip
     ```
-    This command will expand 4 TGZ packages into your working directory.
+    This command will expand 4 TGZ packages into your working directory - Brightside and 3 plug-ins.

     ```
     npm set registry https://registry.npmjs.org